 Getting extended time for the LSAT is not easy.
 Since there is a great deal of importance placed on the LSAT score, it is important that people who are learning disabled get extra time on this exam.
 Your LSAT score can determine your future; it can mean the difference between attending a tier one or a tier three school.
 Don’t you want to do the best you can?
 If you find yourself running out of time when taking practice LSAT exams, you may be eligible for extended time on the exam.

 The requirements for applying for extended time on the LSAT are demanding, and can be expensive.
 But isn’t your future worth it?
 If you think you may be eligible for extended time, you must know the requirements and gather the proper materials within the given time constraints.
 Testing, The Brain Clinic's primary role, is central to obtaining extended time, but it is not enough.
 Historical documentation is also very important; it is your responsibility to get this to Dr. Thomas in a timely manner.
-Be advised that there is no guarantee the testing results will result in a diagnosis of having a learning disability and resulting in extended time.
+Be advised that there is no guarantee the testing results will result in a diagnosis of having a learning disability or resulting in extended time.

 In order to make the best case for extended time due to a learning disability, Dr. Thomas must be provided with:

-• School records: Dating from grammar school through high school, these have to be sent directly to Dr. Thomas.
+• School records: Dating from grammar school through high school, these can to be sent directly to Dr. Thomas.
 You will likely have to give the school(s) a written release to do this.
 Start this procedure as early as possible.

 • Test reports and letters which document learning problems in your past: This includes letters from doctors, teachers, school officials, even relatives and parents, attesting to your learning problems (signed and dated).